federicomariamassari/willowtree/README.md

 <img src = 'handbook/img/20-50-precise.png' alt = 'willow-tree' width = '500'>

 Why the black patches?
 Adjacent, well-defined transition matrices have positive probabilities in different cells.
-When these matrices are interpolated, the resulting object is less sparse, with a larger number of paths drawn.
+When these matrices are used to interpolate one in between, the resulting object is less sparse, with a larger number of paths drawn.

 ## Known Issues
 - _Inability to choose gamma = 0, with gamma in [0, 1], as parameter value in the model._ Commit `f014907` partially fixes the issue by increasing gamma by steps of 1e-9 (first two seconds of runtime), 1e-6 (additional 8 seconds), and 1e-2 until the optimisation is successful.
 This method ensures that a solution is found with a value of gamma as close as possible to the one supplied by the user, and in a reasonable amount of time.